alaut/alaut.github.io/index.md

 ### [apres](https://alaut.github.io/apres)

-A toolkit used to reconstruct accelertor apertures using ray-casting.
+A toolkit used to reconstruct accelerator apertures using ray-casting.

 ## Notes